 - You are at least 18 years old.

-- You must have stable vision for at least one year (its not uncommon for young adults to experience changes in their contact lens or eyeglass prescriptions; vision tends to stabilize in the 20’s).
+- You must have stable vision for at least one year (it's not uncommon for young adults to experience changes in their contact lens or eyeglass prescription; vision tends to stabilize in the 20’s).